w3c/wot/workshop/ws2/demos-2019-Munich/README.md

 # Scenarios

-The following scenarios demonstrate the interoperability of devices across different manufactuers.
+The following scenarios demonstrate the interoperability of devices across different manufacturers.

 ## Home integration scenarios